Jean de La Fontaine Fables, 239 Timeless Short Stories With Morals

 La Fontaine’s Reach: From Versailles to the World

-German philosopher Gotthold Ephraim Lessing wrote his own fables directly in response to La Fontaine, arguing with his approach and his conclusions.
-The Russian poet Ivan Krylov adapted many of the same fables for Russian audiences, where they became equally embedded in national culture.
+Worldwide, people argued with him and borrowed from him.
+The German thinker Gotthold Ephraim Lessing wrote his own fables in conversation with La Fontaine’s.
+The Russian poet Ivan Krylov adapted many of the same stories for Russian readers, and they ended up just as rooted in that culture as in France.

 Jean de la Fontaine